punchagan/punchagan.muse-amuse.in/content/blog/where-do-the-children-play-in-bangalore.md

 ---
-title : "Where do the Children Play (in Bangalore)" description : "Find good Playo venues in convenient locations" date : 2018-02-12T13:11:00+05:30 tags : ["blag", "sport", "hack"] draft : false meta_img : "images/playo-find.jpg"
+title: "Where do the Children Play (in Bangalore)"
+description: "Find good Playo venues in convenient locations"
+date: 2018-02-12T13:11:00+05:30
+tags: ["blag", "sport", "hack"]
+draft: false
+images: ["images/playo-find.jpg"]
 ---

 A bunch of us have recently started playing Badminton regularly (on weekends),